How to Apply

 The Arthur L. Carter Journalism Institute considers applicants holding a bachelor’s degree in any field.
 A journalism background is not required.
 Along with the completed application, the applicant must provide one official transcript from each undergraduate or graduate institution attended, three letters of recommendation, preferably from your professors, and two writing samples.
 These samples should be indicative of the applicant’s best overall work and need not have been published.
 They should include at least one academic paper or senior thesis that demonstrates the student’s critical thinking ability and another that showcases the student’s writing ability.
 A statement of purpose, which should adhere to the guidelines listed in the journalism application form, is also required.
 NYU graduate admission requires four years of prior undergraduate studies.

 Admission to a joint degree program is contingent upon acceptance by both departments.
 Only one application is required, which both departments review.
-Applications to Global and Joint Journalism programs are reviewed first by the non-journalism department and are only forwarded to the Journalism Institute for consideration upon acceptance by the other department.

 Interested in Applying?